 Depending on whether or not you work for just one employer or several, your withheld Social Security taxes should be refunded either directly or with a tax credit.

-Social Security Tax Basics
+Social Security Tax Structure

 The Social Security tax is based on a percentage of your salary.
-At the time of publication, you pay 4.2 percent of your income from employment in Social Security taxes.
-You pay this percentage on your first $110,100 in income, for a maximum of $4,624.20 per year.
-The IRS is responsible for collecting Social Security taxes.
-Your employer pays an additional 6.2 percent of your salary in Social Security taxes.
+At the time of publication, you pay 6.2 percent of your income from employment in Social Security taxes.
+Social Security tax is part of FICA tax, which stands for the Federal Insurance Contributions Act and includes both.
+You pay this percentage on your income up to an annual limit, which can change from year to year.

 If you work for more than one employer you could potentially have too much Social Security tax withheld from your paycheck.
 Each employer must withhold the prescribed amount without respect to any other job you have.
 If you earned $120,000 per year in one job, that employer has already withheld the maximum amount in tax from you.
 If you work for another employer and earned $50,000, the second employer has withheld $2,100 too much, and you will need to claim a credit on your tax return.

-Social Security Tax Credit
+Claiming Social Security Overpayment Credit

-Form 1040, line 69 is where you can claim a credit for your overpayment.
-Add up the amounts from each of your Form W-2s for Social Security taxes withheld, and subtract $4,624.20 from that amount.
+Form 1040, line 71 is where you can claim a credit for your overpayment.
+Add up the amounts from each of your Form W-2s for Social Security taxes withheld, and subtract the maximum Social Security tax possibly owed for that year, as specified in the Form 1040 instructions, from that amount.
 The remaining amount is what you overpaid and is the amount of the Social Security tax credit you receive.
-You may claim this credit on Form 1040A as well, by writing the amount on line 44 and indicating "Excess SST" as the reason.

 The Social Security tax credit is much like the amount of payroll taxes your employer withheld; it is a credit toward your potential tax liability.
 If your total tax credits are more than your tax liability, you will receive a refund.
 If your tax liability is higher than what your credits, you will need to pay the difference, even if you have a Social Security tax credit.